stoneatom/stonedb/Docs/03-O&M-Guide/01-backup-and-recovery/use-mydumper-full-backup.md

 The directory contains the following files:

-**metadata**: records the name and position of the binlog file of the backup database at the backup point in time.
+**metadata:** records the name and position of the binlog file of the backup database at the backup point in time.

 :::info
 If the backup is performed on the standby library, this file also records the name and position of the binlog file that has been synchronized from the active libary when the backup is performed.